magnusrodseth/share-1password/README.md

 ## What is it?

-Securely share notes with others using 1Password.
-Perfect for developers sending passwords to clients.
+**Securely share notes with others using 1Password.
+Perfect for developers sending passwords to clients.**

+I often find myself needing to send `.env` files, credentials, and other sensitive information to others, in particular team members or clients.
+I would like something as simple as:

+1. I pipe the file with the text to share into the CLI program 🚀

+2. A secure link to share is copied to my clipboard 📋

+3. Simple as that.
+There is no step 3 ✅

+**So I wrote just that! 🎉**

+In my opinion, 1Password is the single best password manager out there, so I based my implementation on their CLI.

 ## Installation